Applications for the 2021 internship are no longer being accepted. Check back in the fall for information on the 2022 application process.

 As part of the training program, interns work alongside professional staff in their host department and participate in instructional sessions across disciplines to develop a comprehensive sense of the Arboretum’s collections management practices.
-Field trips to other public gardens are offered throughout the summer to expose interns to the broader field of public horticulture and provide networking opportunities with professional staff at these institutions.
+Virtual interactions with other public gardens are offered throughout the summer to expose interns to the broader field of public horticulture and provide networking opportunities with professional staff at these institutions.
 As members of the Arboretum community, interns are encouraged to share their experience and knowledge, and to participate fully in the work of the institution.
 As a capstone project, interns work as a group to address a real collections management issue and present their proposal to their peers and Arboretum staff.
 Meet our Hunnewell Interns from 1980 through the present.

 Internships are available with the following concentrations: